popphp/pop-audit/README.md

 ```

 An example of this is the `Pop\Db\Record` class from the `pop-db` component.
 It automatically tracks the
 "dirty" values that have been changed while working with a record object.
-You can then be used the `getDirty()`
+You can then used the `getDirty()`
 method of the `Pop\Db\Record` class to return an array with the keys `old` and `new` and pass them off to
 the auditor.